nayan1247/jekyll-now/about.md

 permalink: /about/
 ---

-A Data Science Enthusiast,a passionate technologist, follower of Sadhguru, and a student for LIFE.
+A Data Science Professional ,and a student for LIFE.
+I have applied Data Science in Manufacturing and Retail domains to solve real life Enterprise problems.
-Love Beaches, hills, valleys - everything about nature.
+Love Beaches, hills, valleys and everything Nature !